Cessa Heinzmann, Manager and Kim Leung, Program Manager

 Click here to register.

 Have an improvement opportunity but not sure how to start?
-During this hands-on workshop, you will:
+Connect with us to map out the scope of your improvement!

 -Lean how to your team started on an improvement opportunity through a Launch